lllyasviel/Fooocus/update_log.md

+(The update of Fooocus will be paused for a period of time for AUTOMATIC1111 sd-webui 1.6.X, and some features will also be implemented as webui extensions)

 ### 1.0.40

 * Behaviors reverted to 1.0.36 again (refiner steps).
 The 1.0.36 is too perfect and too typical; beating 1.0.36 is just impossible.